Designated for assignment: Trade the player

 Once a player is designated for assignment, he may be traded.
 Some teams have been known to designate players for assignment to increase interest in the player, especially among teams that are not at the top of the waiver list (the order of which is determined by record).
 For example, in May 2006, Texas Rangers reliever Brian Shouse was designated for assignment and then traded to the Milwaukee Brewers four days later.
 The Brewers could have waited until Shouse was placed on waivers so as not to have had to give up a player in a trade, but according to the waiver rules, they would have risked losing the claim if a team ahead of them in line had also put a claim in on him.

-Also, under the "ten-and-five rule," if a player has ten years of Major League service, the last five with his current team, he cannot be traded without his consent.
+Additionally, under the 10-and-5 rights, if a player has ten years of major league service, the last five with his current team, he cannot be traded without his consent.

 Release the player

-If a player is not traded, but has cleared waivers, he may be released from the team.
+If a player is not traded but has cleared waivers, he may be released from the team.
 The player is then a free agent and may sign with any team, including the team that just released him.
-The team that releases him is responsible for the salary the player is owed, less what he is paid by the team that signs him (in practice, the amount paid by the signing team is usually a prorated portion of the Major League minimum salary).
+The team that released him is responsible for the salary the player is owed, less what he is paid by the team that signs him.
+In practice, the amount paid by the signing team is usually a prorated portion of the Major League minimum salary.

+However, if the player is a Rule 5 draft pick, the player must be offered back to the club from which he was selected in the Rule 5 draft for $50,000, half of the amount the team which selected him had to pay.
+If the original club declines to pay and pick up the player, he is free to sign with any team.

 Outright from the 40-man roster

-If the player clears waivers when being designated for assignment, he is most commonly removed outright from the 40-man roster and transferred to the roster of a minor-league affiliate of the parent club.
+After clearing waivers when being designated for assignment, a player is often removed outright from the 40-man roster and transferred to the roster of a minor-league affiliate of the organization.
 Outrighting can also happen to a player who is already in the minors but occupying a 40-man roster space that the organization wishes to fill with another player.
-A player can only be outrighted without his consent once during his career.
+A player can only be outrighted without his consent once during his career, and a player with more than five years of major league service time can reject an outright.
+After rejecting an outright assignment, a player is a free agent.